CSCfi/csc-user-guide/docs/computing/disk.md

 ## Increasing Quotas

-The size of the scratch directory can be increased, but only if the analysis task requires that all the data is simultaneously available on the disk environment of Puhti.
+The quota of the scratch directory can be increased, but only if the analysis or compute task requires more data to be simultaneously available on the disk environment of Puhti than allowed by the quota.
 In these cases,  send a request to *servicedesk@csc.fi*.
 In the request, please indicate the project, storage size needed, purpose and duration of the scratch quota extension.
 In the future, the process for increase quotas will be improved.
+Please allow for some delay in serving these requests.

 Data that is not under active computing should be stored in the  Allas storage service.